DHS home page

 OSIP Program Manual

 This worker guide is not policy.
-It is intended to help workers determine if an individual has protected eligibility for OSIPM.
-This worker guide is a work-in-progress and will eventually include information on all the protected eligilbity groups.
+It is intended to help workers determine if an individual has assumed eligibility under 1619(b) and protected eligibility for OSIPM.
+This worker guide is a work-in-progress and will eventually include information on all the protected eligibility groups.

 1. 1619(b) Status

+This is an assumed eligible category.
 Section 1619(b) of the 1987 SSA legislation provides for continued Medicaid eligibility for individuals whose incomes are too high to qualify for an SSI cash payment, but are not high enough to offset the loss of Medicaid or publicly funded attendant care.
-Individuals will be eligible for 1619(b) protected Medicaid status if the sole cause for SSI payment cessation is increased earnings over the break-even point.
+Individuals will be assumed eligible under 1619(b) Medicaid status if the sole cause for SSI payment cessation is increased earnings over the break-even point.

 SSA determines 1619(b) status.
 In order to qualify for 1619(b) an individual must meet all of the following:

-A person who is determined to be 1619(b) eligible is assumed eligible for Medicaid (461-135-0010, 7, b).
-This means that the person will receive OSIPM for as long as they are 1619(b) eligible.
-You do not have to worry about resources.
-You just need to check that the client is still 1619(b) eligible.
+An individual who is determined to be 1619(b) eligible is assumed to meet the financial and citizen/non-citizen requirements for Medicaid (461-135-0010(5)).
+This means that the individual will receive OSIPM for as long as they are 1619(b) eligible and meet all the non-financial requirements.
+Resources do not have to be considered.
+They still have to meet residency (OAR 461-120-0010) and pursuit of health care coverage and cash medical support requirements (OAR 461-120-0345).
+Verify at initial application and at each redetermination that the individual is still 1619(b) eligible.

-To determine that a person is 1619(b) eligible, you need to look at the ‘med test’ area on BEIN (see below).
+To determine that an individual is 1619(b) eligible, you need to look at the ‘med test’ area on BEIN (see below).
 If the med test area is coded with an A, B or F, the client is 1619(b) eligible.

 To access this screen, you can type in "webm,find,ssn" on the mainframe and then place a character next to the Bendex dot.
 Enter [F13].